The-w0rst/grimmbot/README.md

    ```bash
    python -m pip install -r requirements/base.txt
    ```
-4. Run the installer to create `config/setup.env` and enter all your tokens and keys:
+4. Run the installer to create `config/setup.env`.
+Curse will ask for each token one by one:

    ```bash
    python install.py
    ```
-   Follow the prompts to install requirements and fill in each token from `config/env_template.env`.
+    Follow the playful prompts to install requirements and fill in each token from `config/env_template.env`.
 Use `python configure.py` later if you need to update the file.
 5. Start any bot you want:

    ```bash